Pink Grapefruit Salt Bar – Grandma’s Bright Kitchen Citrus Soap

 Not bubbly like a regular bar — but silky and rich.

-And oh, that smooth polish on the skin 🤍
+A lovely, smooth polish on the skin 🤍

 🌿 Tips from the Soap Shed